SquareBracketAssociates/Booklet-PharoVirtualMachine/Chapters/2-ObjectStructure/objectStructure.md

 We mentioned before that memory cells are ordered.
 Moreover, the individual bits within a single cell are ordered too.

-We say that the _most significant_ bit in a byte is the bit that has most value in a byte, and conversely for the _least significant_ bit.
+We say that the _most significant_ bit in a byte is the bit that has the most value in a byte, and conversely for the _least significant_ bit.
 We can define the most and least significant bytes in a word in the same way.
 For example, the bit string 00000101 represents the number 5 in binary, and its least significant bit is represented by the rightest bit with value 1.